 When a driver does fall asleep at the wheel, they rarely remember what happened.
 For this reason, law enforcement often has a difficult time listing fatigue as an accident’s primary cause.
 Unless the driver admits to feeling drowsy before the crash, chances are fatigue won’t make it into the accident report.

 The true number of accidents involving drowsy and fatigued drivers may never be known.
 A study by the AAA Foundation for Traffic Safety estimates that 328,000 drowsy driving crashes occur each year— more than three times the police-reported number.
 The study also found that 109,000 of those crashes resulted in injury and more than 6,000 resulted in fatalities.
 Researchers associated with the study estimate that fatalities from drowsy driving crashes are 350 percent greater than reported.

 The CDC recently shared a survey of approximately 150,000 adults in 19 states and the District of Columbia, which found the following:

 New technologies aim to reduce accidents caused by driver fatigue.
 A drowsiness alert system gauges how many times a driver departs from the center of their lane over a period of time.
-The system uses a variety of alerts including seat vibrations, audio alerts, and dashboard visuals to remind you to take a break.
+The system uses a variety of warning signs to alert drivers, including seat vibrations, audio alerts, and dashboard visuals to remind you to take a break.
 Until this new technology is available in all vehicles, tired drivers remain a risk to others.

 Don’t settle for less than you deserve.
-If you’ve been seriously injured due to no fault of your own and you want justice, consider securing the services of a personal injury attorney.
+If you’ve been seriously injured due to no fault of your own and you want justice, consider securing the services of a personal injury attorney adept at handling car accident claims.
 Having the right legal representation on your side can make all the difference for your financial future.

 Call (877) 999-9999 or email Boohoff Law today – available 24/7